 In 2005, Lin was recruited to the University of Michigan as a Biomedical Sciences Scholar.
-He is currently an associate professor in the Department of Cell & Developmental Biology.
+He is currently a professor in the Department of Cell & Developmental Biology.
 Joining the Life Sciences Institute was the natural choice, said Lin.
 "Here you can find colleagues studying biological questions using completely different tools.
 The interdisciplinary aspect was extremely attractive to me, which is generating the kind of interactions hard to find in other places."

-- Research Associate Professor, Life Sciences Institute
+- Professor, Life Sciences Institute

 - Faculty Mentor, Cell & Developmental Biology, Program in Biomedical Sciences Graduate Program